-In order to ensure that Biovacc-19 covers all the various cell receptor binding options, combined with our guiding criterion of using non-human like (NHL) epitopes, we systematically blasted (Uniprot - P0DTC2) the Spike protein.
-These NHL epitopes are displayed in Table 1
+In order to ensure that Biovacc-19 covers all the various cell receptor binding options, combined with our guiding criterion of using NHL epitopes, we systematically blasted (Uniprot - P0DTC2, n.d.) the spike protein.
+These NHL epitopes are displayed in Table 1.